hafeyang/lodash-multi-set-with/README.md

 # lodash-multil-set-with
-a lodash mixin used to manipulate javascript object gracefully
+a lodash mixin used to manipulate javascript object elegantly